Table of Contents

 Day 1 and 2 – Thessaloniki

 We enjoyed the city of Thessaloniki.
-This is the second-largest city of Greece, and is a modern metropolis bearing the marks of its stormy history, and its cosmopolitan character, which give it a special beauty and charm.
+This is the second-largest city in Greece, and is a modern metropolis bearing the marks of its stormy history, and its cosmopolitan character, which gives it a special beauty and charm.

 1 | The white tower

 It is the most iconic monument of the city.
 Have a visit to the tower’s top floor.